Foz do Iguaçu: Avenida Brasil (Brazil Avenue)

 Since Foz do Iguaçu's foundation, Brazil Avenue is the city's main road.
 While during its early years the street was primarily the military headquarters' location (now they are just in the right beginning of the Avenue), nowadays the street is a very active place where many retail stores are located.
 It is located at the downtown of the city and it is 5 km (3 mi) long (of which 3 km, 2 mi, is arterial road).

 As of 2004, the prefecture of the city decided that a major revitalization of "Avenida Brasil" (Brazil Avenue) was needed.
 Attracting many consumers from many different areas of the city and even from its neighbours Ciudad del Este and Puerto Iguazú, the avenue, wide enough only to support two cars side-by-side, is frequently used during business days, and even more in important holidays (Christmas, Children's day, Easter, Mother's day), with many cars competing for a parking space.

 The revitalization proposals asks for removal of parking space, giving major attention to pedestrians.
 Also, the avenue would be wide enough only to support one car side by side.
 The project started at the end of 2004, and by 2006 was completed.
 The avenue does not have a bus route, by municipal order.

+Nowadays, the Brazil Avenue, in downtown Foz do Iguaçu, is full of homeless people.